-Preseason Point Spread: Green Bay opened as a 6-point betting odds favorite and moved to 7 in most books.
-The total opened at 43.
-5and moved to 44.
+Preseason Point Spread: Detroit opened as a 2.5-point betting odds favorite and moved to Oakland 2.5 in most books.
+The total opened at 37 and moved to 39.5 in most books.

 Oakland allowed 28.3 points per game and 363.7 yards per game overall.
 Their pass defense was awful last season as they allowed 256 yards per game (28th) so the pass rush should help alleviate the issues in the secondary.